 How do you get rid of a person who’s flirting with you?

 I often can’t, actually.
 I find it hard to say no and tell people to go away.
-Though when I do find the courage, I just tell them that I’m taken, I’m not interested, and I’d not like to talk anymore but I wish them the best.
+However when I do find the courage, I just tell them that I’m taken, I’m not interested, and I’d not like to talk anymore but I wish them the best.

-Tell me about your relationship?
+Tell me about your relationship.
 Ups and downs, perks?

 It means a lot to me.
-We were friends first, but then I realised I got attached as we spent time together.
-Of course not everything has been smooth sailing; sometimes you’re too stubborn, sometimes your partner does too many things that make you angry.
+We were friends at first, but then I realized I got attached as we spent time together.
+Of course not everything has been smooth sailing; sometimes you’re too stubborn, and sometimes your partner does too many things that make you angry.
 But on the bright side, their support and love are always there for you.
 I think you could also get the same from your friends.
 So, stay close to your friends.

-Describe romance in your life?
+Describe romance in your life.